shaurya-nwse/shaurya-nwse/README.md

-Senior Data Engineer at New Work SE
+Senior Software Engineer - Data at New Work SE